phreaknik/fullhack-blog/content/post/fist-post.md

 > `<user-name>.github.io/<repository-name>`

-As a finishing touch, you may choose to get a personalized domain name, as I did (`johnboyd.io`).
+As a finishing touch, you may choose to get a personalized domain name, as I did ([resume.johnboyd.io](http://resume.johnboyd.io)).
 I purchased my domain name at [1and1](https://1and1.com), but there are many other affordable choices.
 With a domain name in hand, you just need to add a CNAME record to your domain AND GitHub project.
 Hui Jing has a great walkthrough [here](https://www.chenhuijing.com/blog/setting-up-custom-domain-github-pages/).

+## Setting Up a Project Blog
+One last step to complete my online presence was to setup this blog, where I can log my projects.
+Fortunately, this process is very similar to the process of setting up the resume site.
+In fact, the only difference was to pick a different Hugo theme ([Blackburn theme](https://themes.gohugo.io/blackburn/) in this case) and setup a different GitHub repository to host this site at my [blog.johnboyd.io](http://blog.johnboyd.io) URL.
+After doing that, all that was left was to add some project posts to my blog, which I am doing right now :) You can find a good explanation about how blog posts work in Hugo [here](https://gohugo.io/getting-started/quick-start/#step-4-add-some-content), but you should find it pretty simple, especially if you are familiar with [markdown](https://en.wikipedia.org/wiki/Markdown).

 ## Resources
-1. You can find the full source code for my resume site [here](https://github.com/phreaknik/resume).
+1. Full source code for my resume site [here](https://github.com/phreaknik/resume).
-2. You can find the full source code for my blog site [here](https://github.com/phreaknik/blog.johnboyd.io).
+1. Full source code for my blog site [here](https://github.com/phreaknik/blog.johnboyd.io).